Spider Vein Clinic: Spider and Reticular Veins – How Are They Treated?

 The surface laser can also be used for the treatment of spider veins.
 Although laser helps rid patients of undesirable leg, face, neck or chest veins, the results with leg veins are less predictable than sclerotherapy.
 In this practice, it is relegated to an adjunct to sclerotherapy.
 We are very selective with use of the laser in treating spider veins.

 VeinGogh is an Ohmic Thermolysis System that utilizes heat to cauterize the spider veins.
 With its insulated, hair-thin probe, it works well on spider veins located on the face.
-We were the first in Houston to offer this device to treat spider veins.
+We were the first in Houston to offer treatment with this device.

 Dr. Bardwil will discuss potential risks and benefits in detail during your initial consultation.